Kevin Blackwell: Bury

-It was announced on 26 September 2012 that Blackwell has been appointed as manager of League One club Bury.
-Blackwell began his tenure with a 2–2 draw at Stevenage followed by a 1–0 home loss to Swindon Town prompting him to blast some of his players as 'garbage'.
-After being winless in his first five games in charge of Bury before they beat Hartlepool United 2–1 to earn their first win of the season, the result sparked a run of form which saw Blackwell's side lose only once in eight games in all competitions, a spell which included five victories.
-Bury were a point clear of the relegation zone by the end of November, a remarkable turnaround from being seven points adrift when Blackwell took over.
-In mid December the club was placed under a transfer embargo due to falling into financial difficulty as a result of poor attendance figures.
-This led to numerous players being released and loaned out to keep the club solvent which ultimately crippled the playing side of the club.
-As the season wore on Bury F.C were not able to fill a team sheet leading to the last few games with only twelve players available.
-Bury were officially relegated from league one on Saturday 13 April 2013 after losing at home 1–0 to Oldham Athletic following a late Matt Smith header.
+It was announced on 26 September 2012 that Blackwell had been appointed as manager of League One club Bury.
+Blackwell began his tenure with a 2–2 draw at Stevenage followed by a 1–0 home loss to Swindon Town, prompting him to criticise some of his players as "garbage".
+After being winless in his first five games in charge of Bury, they defeated Hartlepool United 2–1 to earn their first win of the season.
+The result sparked a run of form which saw Blackwell's side lose only once in eight games in all competitions, including five victories.
+In December the club was placed under a transfer embargo due to falling into financial difficulty.
+Numerous players were released and loaned out to keep the club solvent, with subsequent shortages in playing staff.
+Bury were officially relegated from League One on 13 April 2013 after losing 1–0 at home to Oldham Athletic.

-On 14 October 2013, Blackwell was sacked as Bury manager, with the club 21st in League Two.
+On 14 October 2013, Blackwell was dismissed as Bury manager, with the club 21st in League Two.

 Reunion with Warnock

 In August 2014 Blackwell was reunited with Neil Warnock at Crystal Palace.
 Working together for the first time in eleven years, Blackwell being appointed a Technical Director.
 Blackwell was asked to continue his role after Warnock had departed until the appointment of Alan Pardew.
 In February 2015 Blackwell started coaching at Barnet, helping Martin Allen with the Bees' title push in the Conference Premier until the end of the season.

 In November 2015 Blackwell was brought in by Warnock, then interim manager at Queens Park Rangers, to assist him at the club.
 In February 2016, Blackwell was appointed assistant manager to Warnock at Rotherham United along with Ronnie Jepson.
 The management team left Rotherham in May of the same year, having guided the club to safety in the Championship.
 In October 2016, Blackwell again teamed up with Warnock and Jepson, as assistant manager at Cardiff City and also worked alongside the duo at Middlesbrough between June 2020 and November 2021.